 Did you know that Americans spend $90 billion each year on food that never gets eaten?
 That 40% of our food ends up in the trash instead of our stomachs?
-Those are just two of the sobering statistics from a report released last month from the Natural Resources Defense Council (NRDC).
+Those are just two of the sobering statistics from an NRDC (Natural Resources Defense Council) report.

 Luckily, it doesn't have to be this way.
 The United Kingdom cut down their food waste by 18% in just five years through better awareness.
 And you can too, with these tips from NRDC: